neo-ai/neo-ai-dlr/doc/install.rst

   cd neo-ai-dlr
   mkdir build
   cd build
-  CC=gcc-8 CXX=g++-8 cmake ..
+  cmake ..
   make -j4

-NVIDIA GPUs are not supported for Mac OS X target.
+NVIDIA GPUs are not supported for macOS target.

 Once the compilation is completed, install the Python package by running ``setup.py``: